-Review /ks/ (x) , /i/, and reinforce /y/ at ABCs: X, I, and Y.
+Review /ks/ (x) , /i/, and reinforce /y/ at ABCs: X, I, and Y. Also review Geometry & Measurement, 2D/3D Shapes..

 - Talk with children at the Computer Center about their experiences.
 Help them reflect on what they are doing and encourage them to explore in their own ways. - Put children in control of their own learning to help develop self-confidence.